timescale/docs/ai/pgvectorize.md

     documents = []
     for blog in blog_instances:
-        # skip blogs that are not published yet, or are deleted (in which case it will be NULL)
+        # skip blogs that are not published yet, or are deleted (in which case the column is NULL)
         if blog['published_time'] != None:
             documents.extend(get_document(blog))